Internship Site Supervisor Handbook

 Internship opportunities can be on-site (an intern physically works at your organization) or virtual (an intern works with you online on directed projects).
 Of course, an on-site intern can do some work virtually, and a virtual intern may be able to visit the site, but the majority of work and supervision is done either on-site or virtually.

-We are looking for internship opportunities and site supervisors from all locations and all types of information organizations, as we have students across North America and around the world available to work with you.
+We welcome internship opportunities and site supervisors from all locations and all types of information organizations, as we have students across North America and around the world available to work with you.
 Whether you offer paid or unpaid internship opportunities remains at your discretion.

 Our students are eager to participate in internships to help them understand the changing nature of our profession and gain valuable real-world work experience while earning course credit.
 Students and supervisors both benefit from this mutual learning experience.